Link Search Menu Expand Document

 # fluffy address for lakefs auth.authentication_api.endpoint

-# used by lakeFS to login and get the token
+# used by lakeFS to log in and get the token

 listen_address: <fluffy-sso>